PowerSnail/PowerSnail.github.io/content/comsci/2016-11-27-valid-number.md

 4. integer and real number can be signed
 5. ignore any surrounding white spaces

 In order to solve the problem in linear time, most solutions set a few flags.
-This is smple, and quite efficient in both time and space.
+This is simple, and quite efficient in both time and space.
 In fact, I don't really consider this problem qualified for _hard_.

 Just to add some fun, this problem can be solved using a very textbook DFA.
 The code is elegant, less space efficient (but only for a constant amount) than the flag algorithm.
-In fact, the latter is just a compact, specialized DFA in essense.
-The trade off is more variables and branching.
+In fact, the latter is just a compact, specialized DFA in essence.
+The trade-off is more variables and branching.

 ## The Algorithm